 Get the Senegalese Twist Style

-It is perfect weather to wear Senegalese twist!
+It is perfect weather to wear a Senegalese twist!

 This particular style protects the real hair and helps you avoid breakage, and gives you the potential to retain hair growth.
 When installing Senegalese twist many people use hair extensions or braiding hair, and the process can take up to 5-8 hours.